LynneFlute/Flautissimo/performances.md

 ## Future Performances

 - 15th July 2023 - Romsey Bandstand.
-Flautissimo and Piccolissimo will be playing taking part in Romsey Festival and playing from 2.30 to 4.30pm
+Flautissimo and Piccolissimo will be taking part in Romsey Festival and playing from 2.30 to 4.30pm

 - September/October 2023 – Flautissimo will be playing in the afternoon as part of Southampton's Music in the City, details TBC